| Roulette Systems This

 known as a negative expectation game, so how can a system be developed

+to overcome mathematics which are against us in the long run?
 This is the straight hard question roulette systems are supposed to be

 able to answer, but few do.
 The majority of roulette systems produces